gin66/rusthesia/README.md

 ### Linux

-As per info from Samuel Da Moto, the code works on linux:
+As per info from Samuel Da Mota, the code works on linux:

 > No need to change a single
 > line of code or configuration whatsoever.
 One only need to install the